Tana Toraja, Indonesia – Living Among the Dead – Visit Toraja

 Other options, including VIP sleeper seats with TV are also available!
 We booked beforehand by phone (although the company advertises booking via Facebook or email, but they didn’t reply in a timely manner – in fact we only received their reply after a couple of weeks), and were presented with our tickets at the station, which is located outside downtown Makassar.

 Where to stay in Tana Toraja

 We stayed at Rosalina Guesthouse in Rantepao (the main town) (+62 852-5572-5432) which had a fantastic view over the rice terraces.
-Following our trip on the overnight bus, we got there at around 7am and had coffee on the terrace, until our room was being prepared.
+Following our trip on the overnight bus, we got there at around 7am and had our first taste of Toraja coffee on the terrace, until our room was being prepared.
 A room with a private bathroom cost 250,000 IDR (about €14.45) per night.